 Step One: Feel All Of Your Feelings

 It may seem counter-intuitive because the pain of heartbreak can be intense, but the only way to release the pain is to go through it to the other side.
-Rather than going numb or attempt to shove down all those icky emotions – feel all of your feelings.
+Rather than going numb or attempting to shove down all those icky emotions – feel all of your feelings.

 Your mind will play tricks on you and tell you that you will never feel happy again.
 This is a lie.
 The one thing you can count on is that your feelings will change.